 If your account remains frozen, your OneDrive will be scheduled for deletion.
 You will have at least 3 months to unfreeze your account.
 We’ll also let you know via email the specific date after which your OneDrive may be deleted.

-How do I get myself within the new limits?
+How do I unfreeze my OneDrive and get myself within the new limits?

-If you are going to be over-quota as a result of these changes, you’ll have a few options once the changes take effect:
+If you are over your limit as a result of these changes, you have a few options:

 You can remove enough files from your OneDrive to get below the new quota.
 The easiest way to do this is through the OneDrive for Windows or Mac application.
 Once installed, you can drop and drag your files or folders from your OneDrive folder to another location on your computer.